 We have elected to be treated for U.S. federal income tax purposes as a RIC.
 As a RIC, we generally will not pay corporate-level U.S. federal income taxes on net ordinary income or capital gains that we timely distribute to our stockholders each taxable year from taxable earnings and profits.
 To qualify as a RIC in any taxable year, we must, among other things, satisfy certain source-of-income and asset diversification requirements.
 In addition, in order to obtain RIC tax treatment, we must distribute dividends to our stockholders, in respect of each taxable year, of an amount generally at least equal to 90% of our "investment company taxable income," which is generally our taxable net investment income plus the excess, if any, of realized net short-term capital gain over realized net long-term capital loss, determined without regard to any deduction for dividends paid (the "Annual Distribution Requirement").
 As a part of maintaining our RIC tax status, undistributed taxable income (subject to a 4% excise tax) pertaining to a given taxable year may be distributed up to 12 months subsequent to the end of that taxable year, provided such distributions are declared prior to earlier of eight-and-one-half months after the close of that taxable year in which such taxable income was generated.
-In order to avoid this excise tax, we need to distribute in a timely manner in respect of a calendar year an amount at least equal to the sum of (1) 98% of our ordinary income (taking into account certain deferrals and elections) for the calendar year, (2) 98.2% of our capital gain net income (adjusted for certain ordinary losses) for the calendar year and (3) any net ordinary income (adjusted for certain ordinary losses) for the calendar year and on which the Company paid no U.S. federal income tax (the "Excise Tax Avoidance Requirement").
+In order to avoid this excise tax, we need to distribute in a timely manner in respect of a calendar year an amount at least equal to the sum of (1) 98% of our ordinary income (taking into account certain deferrals and elections) for the calendar year, (2) 98.2% of our capital gain net income (adjusted for certain ordinary losses) for the one-year period ending October 31 in that calendar year (or, if we so elect, for the calendar year) and (3) any net ordinary income and capital gain net income for preceding years that was not distributed with respect to such years and on which the Company paid no U.S. federal income tax (the "Excise Tax Avoidance Requirement").